jfecher/ante-website/content/blog/safe_shared_mutability.md

 To work around this, we can instead have a vector of pointer types to reduce the cost of cloning: `Vec (Rc MyStruct)`.

+Eagle-eyed Rust users will note that `&shared mut t` is fairly similar to `Cell<T>` in Rust (although a more direct comparison would be `Mut t` in the next section).
+Most of the key differences come in ergonomics and usability. `&shared t` and its mutable variant are able to be projected to struct fields and provide better interop with other reference types.
+This reduces the required number of conversions, enables tailored compiler errors, and importantly allows arbitrary owned values to use shared mutation without requiring moving them in and out of a `Cell`.

 ---

 ## Shared Interior Mutability

-Eagle-eyed Rust users will note that the `Vec (Rc MyStruct)` suggestion above does not have quite the same semantics as an owned `Vec<MyStruct>` in Rust.
+The `Vec (Rc MyStruct)` suggestion in the section above does not have quite the same semantics as an owned `Vec<MyStruct>` in Rust.
 Most notably, `Rc<T>` in Rust (and `Rc t` in Ante) prevent mutating the inner element by only handing out immutable references.
 If we still want to be able to mutate `MyStruct`, we have to resort to interior